srobo/team-emails/SR2019/2019-05-28-single-item-kit-chase.md

 Please insure the kit during shipping and use a courier which supports tracking, to ensure the kit isn't lost.

 Please securely pack the kit and ship it to the address listed on [our website](https://studentrobotics.org/contact/).
 Once you have dispatched it, please [let us know](mailto:teams@studentrobotics.org).
-Please ensure your school name is written on the outside of the packaging.
+Please ensure your TLA is written on the outside of the packaging.